gsdc/ansible-role-grid/README.md

 -   parallelism: 4
 -   logmode: syslog

-Details for the oarameters see [Nikhef Wiki](https://wiki.nikhef.nl/grid/FetchCRL3)
+Details for the parameters see [Nikhef Wiki](https://wiki.nikhef.nl/grid/FetchCRL3)

-    grid_install_dummy_ca_policy: true
+    grid_install_empty_ca_policy: true

-When the trust anchors are talen from _cvmfs_ a dummy package [empty-ca-policy](https://copr.fedorainfracloud.org/coprs/dliko/empty-ca-policy/)is installed to satisfy the rpm dependencies of other packages.
-A /etc/grid-security/certificates is linked to the CVMFS area.
+When the trust anchors are taken from _cvmfs_ an empty ca package [empty-ca-policy](https://copr.fedorainfracloud.org/coprs/dliko/empty-ca-policy/) is installed to satisfy the rpm dependencies of other packages.
+A link is enabeling the CA packages from cvmfs.

     grid_vos: []